Skip to content

 Default --

-A pre-existing Vault token.
+A pre-existing OpenBao token.
 Only used when the auth method is set to token.
 For Kubernetes deployments, the wrapper obtains a token automatically via Kubernetes auth.

 VAULT_AUTH_METHOD